 10 Cloverfield Lane (2016), dir.
 Dan Trachtenberg

-Cosmic horrors often use extraterrestrial forces as a weapon of definite destruction.
+Cosmic horror movies often use extraterrestrial forces as a weapon of definite destruction.
 However, Alien (1979) taught all future filmmakers that dread becomes more palpable the less we get to see its face.

 Following up on this principle, Dan Trachtenberg directed 10 Cloverfield Lane (2016), an unexpected entry in a franchise started by a found-footage indie sci-fi movie Cloverfield (2008).
 The script finds two random people trapped in a shelter with a maniac who claims there’s an alien invasion going on outside.
 He also has a dark secret going, which leaves the two strangers with a choice – stay with Howard the lunatic or face the cosmic invaders?
 Therein lies the nuance of 10 Cloverfield Lane (2016).
 Trachtenberg plays with illusion; he challenges the audience with an unknown danger that might or might not be there, inside or outside.